 What about the environmental impact?

-The Environmental Protection Agency (EPA) required ExxonMobil to conduct an environmental Impact Assessment (EIA) on the Gas-to-Energy project, as part of the authorisation process.
+The Environmental Protection Agency (EPA) required ExxonMobil to conduct an environmental Impact Assessment (EIA) on the Gas-to-Energy project, as part of the authorization process.
 The report predicted that the planned project activities will have negligible to moderate impacts on physical resources, biological and socioeconomic resources – with a number of positive impacts on socioeconomic conditions.
+The United States Export-Import Bank reviewed these studies before approving the loan.
 An extensive report on the EIA is on the EPA’s website.

 When will the project be delivered?

-ExxonMobil expects to complete pipeline installation by the end of 2024.
+ExxonMobil completed the pipeline installation in 2024.
 The Guyana government expects the integrated gas processing facility to be completed by the fourth quarter of 2025, with a partial start-up planned earlier in the year.
-However, Vice President Dr. Bharrat Jagdeo confirmed that government is in arbitration proceedings with its contractor, concerning a dispute over some costs and time of initial start-up.
+However, the government is in arbitration proceedings with its contractor, concerning a dispute over some costs and time of initial start-up.